xuanruiqi/coding-test/README.md

 I have confirmed that all of them are actively maintained.

+## Suggestions for Improvement
+Currently, the service supports only retriving the Merkle root and the Merkle proof for a particular user.
+The following improvements are possible:

+* provide another endpoint that allows one to verify a Merkle proof;
+* provide an endpoint to add users, while dynamically recalculating all hashes efficiently by using an incremental Merkle tree;
+* cache Merkle proofs using an in-memory database like Redis to speed up retrieval.

 ## Design

+I chose to implement the project in Rust, since I feel that Rust is the closest to programming languages I am most comfortable with (OCaml and Haskell), and the Rust type system's strong support for generics can enable me to write a very extensible implementation.

 I tried to be as generic as possible in my design, using the full power of Rust's type system.